AgentCoop/go-work-tcpbalancer/README.md

 Once the client completes its work, you will see the resized images of gophers in the _./samples_ directory.

 ## Details on implementation
-The central part of the balancer implementation is Job component, so let's see how it's being used in the main components.
+The central part of the balancer implementation is [Job component](https://github.com/AgentCoop/go-work), so let's see how it's being used in the applications.
   1. [Client](./docs/client.md)
   2. [Proxy Server](./docs/proxy.md)
   3. [Backend Server](./docs/backend.md)
-## Components
+## Applications
 ### 🚹 Client
 The client application scans specified directory for images and sends them to the proxy server for resizing.
 List of the options: